Install the Appliance

 Step 1

-Remove the appliance from its cardboard container and save all the packaging material (in case the appliance requires shipping in the future).
+Remove the appliance from its cardboard container.
+Save all packaging material in case you need to ship the appliance in the future.

 Step 2

-Compare the shipment with the equipment list provided by your customer service representative.
-Verify that you have all the items.
+Compare your shipment with the equipment list provided by your customer service representative.
+Confirm that you received all items.

 Step 3

-• Invoice number of the shipper (see the packing slip)
+• Invoice number of the shipper as shown on the packing slip

 • Description of damage